Skip to content

 Behavior: - Tries all registered parsers in order - Each parser checks content with can_parse() - First parser that returns True is selected

-4. Fallback to project-doc
+4. No Fallback

 Parser Configuration